evervault/node-secureworker/README.md

 If `targetInfo` is not provided (is `undefined`) it will be automatically populated with target information needed for quoting.

+### `SecureWorker.sealData([additionalData:ArrayBuffer], [data:ArrayBuffer]) : ArrayBuffer`

+Seals an ArrayBuffer using a key derived from the enclave EGETKEY instruction.

+Can optionally include an `additionalData` ArrayBuffer which _will not be encrypted_ but will be part of the GCM MAC calculation, which also covers the data to be encrypted.

+This function can be used to encrypt and persistently store data outside of the enclave and is bound to the particular enclave running on the same platform.

+### `SecureWorker.unsealData([data:ArrayBuffer]) : ArrayBuffer`

+Decrypts a sealed/encrypted ArrayBuffer and returns the original decrypted information as an ArrayBuffer.

 ### `crypto.subtle.*`